 Zhiqian Wang is an interdisciplinary artist who works with sculptures, paintings, videos, performances, and sound installations.
-Her current practice centers on examining and expanding our understanding of material reality through her interests in physics and philosophy.
-Fascinated by the limits and potential of ordinary language, she delves into the conceptual foundations of rationality and knowledge.
+Her current practice examines and expands our conception of material reality via ordinary language, narrative, and cinematic devices.
+Through physics, literature, and philosophy, she investigates concepts such as games, randomness, causality, knowledge, and rationality.

-Zhiqian recently had solo shows: “Twins, Twilight, and Apple Tree”, “Moonlight of the Twins”, “Red or White Roses”, “Earth and Jerry”, and a two-person show “Capital Investigation”.
-Her works also show at The Jewish Museum (upcoming), Czong Institute for Contemporary Art (CICA) Museum, MassArt Art Museum (performance), Emerson Contemporary Gallery, Cyberarts Gallery, ACT at MIT, and Harvard Medical School among others.
+Zhiqian recently had solo shows: “Twins, Twilight, and Apple Tree”, “Moonlight of the Twins”, “Red or White Roses” and “Earth and Jerry”, and a two person show: "Capital Investigation."
+Her works have also been shown at The Jewish Museum, Contemporary Arts Center (CAC), Czong Institute for Contemporary Art Museum, MassArt Art Museum (performance), ACT at MIT, and Harvard Medical School among others.
 She was invited as a guest lecturer in the theoretical computer science department at Harvard University and has collaborated with scholars and researchers in different fields of science.
-She is currently an MFA candidate at Columbia University, and lives and works in New York City.
+She currently lives and works in New York City.